kossnocorp/superstate/README.md

 });
 ```

-We could have made the initial context optional (`State<"pending", Partial<FormFields> >`) and skipped specifying the initial context when hosting, but then you wouldn't learn about it, would you?
+We could have made the initial context optional (`State<"pending", Partial<FormFields>>`) and skipped specifying the initial context when hosting, but then you wouldn't learn about it, would you?

-Now, let's fill the first form and submit it:
+Now, let's fill out the first form and submit it:

 ```ts
 // Fill in the email field: